 One of the central conceits of YAOSC’s mechanics is that many things scale up or down in a relatively abstract way.
 The obvious example is the dice rolled for checks, which vary to represent variable difficulty levels.
 But the idea extends into the physicality of the game’s imaginary world, where measures (for purposes of game mechanics) will tend to scale as well.

 In time, the units go like this.
-In play, action will be set to a particular scale until in order to achieve a goal, and then probably switch.
+In play, action is set to a particular scale until a turning-point in the story or action is reached, and then probably switch.
 For example, in a traditional dungeon-crawl game, travel to the dungeon will be conducted in watches, days, or weeks.
 Exploring the dungeon will be conducted in minutes, scenes, or hours.
 If you meet and fight a monster, combat will be conducted in rounds, with some actions taking moments or minutes.

 - Moment: something lasts or takes about a second.
 Blink or sneeze and you could miss it.